oaq509/smartMethod/RealTimeSpeechToText/watson-streaming-stt/README.rst

 Transcription is far from perfect, but you get to see an example here of chunking the stream as we go and how it corrects with context.

-Note: nursery rhymes / poetry probably really push the context fixing in terrible directions, but it's the thing that I can repeat over and over again as a parent of a young child.

 .. _Watson STT service: https://cloud.ibm.com/services/speech-to-text